slabstech/gaganyatri.com/_posts/why/2018-12-32-why-marriages-p1.md

 Now last week there were many marriages of our country's most famous celebrities.

-At one place, there was the wedding of the century of the business.
+At one place, there was the wedding of the century of the business magnate .
 A wedding of two different cultures conducted at centuries old Palace.

 In between, the nation's most famous sportpersons.
 Winners of their respective court,